CityOfBoston/contextual_range_filter/README.txt

 All ranges are inclusive of "from" and "to" value.

-Strings will be case-insensitive, unless your database defaults otherwise.
+Strings will be CASE-INSENSITIVE, unless your database defaults otherwise.
 In your database's alphabet, numbers and special characters (@ # $ % etc.) generally come before letters , e.g. "42nd Street" comes before "Fifth Avenue" and also before "5th Avenue".
 The first printable ASCII character is the space